Synyproxy/Gradius-Style/README.md

 # Gradius

 ## Context
-As part of my education at Isart Digital Montreal.
-We were required to experiment applying math functions such as Sin and Cos to enemy mouvement.
+As part of my education at Isart Digital Montreal.As a bonus project, we had the chance to experiment applying math functions such as Sin and Cos to enemy mouvement.

 ## Specifications
 * Use C++ programming language
 * Use the [SFML](https://www.sfml-dev.org/) library for display.
 * Enemies should move in a sin or cos like wave function.
 * As a bonus for playability I have added:
-    * Player hitting enemy increaded score
+    * Player hitting enemy increaded score.
-    * Enemy hitting player resets the schore
+    * Enemy hitting player resets the schore.
+    * Player bullets also shoot in a cos like wave.
-    * Parallax Background for fun
+    * Parallax Background for fun.

 ## How to run the game
 * Download the project.